Antonis Rikka: Skoda Xanthi

 After not being able to establish himself at Marseille, Rikka was released and joined Skoda Xanthi on 4 February 2006, making 4 appearances until the end of the season.
 Then, he joined on loan Niki Volos, a Beta Ethniki team, in order to gain more experiences.
 He stayed with them for the 2006–07 season, participating in 29 league games.
 Although his team finished last and relegated, his performances were good enough to make the Skoda Xanthi coach Emilio Ferrera trust him with a place in the following year's squad.
 Rikka grabbed the opportunity and having played 23 league games was one of the team's best players.

 AEK Athens

 On 16 May 2008, Rikka signed a five-year contract for Greek Super League runners-up side AEK Athens for €600,000, but did not manage to impress AEK's trainers in his first season and managed only three appearances, due to a serious injury.
 After two consecutive seasons on loan, he returned to AEK.

-Loan to Olympiakos Volos
+Loan to Olympiacos Volos

 On 1 June 2010, Rikka joined Olympiacos Volos on loan for one season.